Hedgehogo/aber.io/README.md

 # Description
-Aber is a high-level programming language inspired by languages such as Rust, Lisp, Elexir, and Zig.
+Aber is a high-level programming language inspired by languages such as Rust, Lisp, Elixir, and Zig.
 It includes high-level abstractions such as structures, unions and traits, compile-time computation and automatic generalization.
 But it also allows low-level memory access and platform-dependent code writing.

 # Syntax
-The character is referred to as the Unicode grapheme cluster.
+"A character" refers to Unicode grapheme cluster.

 ## Whitespace
 ` `, ⇥ (Tab) and ↵ (Newline) are considered whitespace characters.